Axis Prisoners of War in Kentucky

 About the Author(s)

 Antonio S. Thompson is a professor of history at Austin Peay State University in Clarksville, Tennessee.
-He is the author of two books on World War II German prisoners of war in the United States, has co-edited two volumes on American history, and has also published on zombie popular culture.
+He is the author of four books on World War II Axis prisoners of war in the United States, has co-edited two books on American military and diplomatic history, and has also published on zombie popular culture.

 Bibliographic Details